aimux docs

 • aimux.json if it already exists

-6. Create Your First Session
+6. Create Your First Workspace

 Typical first-run flow: